Our next Open Day

-With so many artists heading back on the road, there has never been so much importance and reliance on sound engineers in the live sound sector.
-Your career could take a variety of forms; from a Front of House (FOH) engineer mixing the show for the audience, or the monitor engineer mixing the onstage sound directly for an artist.
+Your live sound engineering career could take a variety of forms; from a Front of House (FOH) engineer mixing the show for the audience, or the monitor engineer mixing the onstage sound directly for an artist.
 Other behind the scenes roles include maintaining speaker systems, stage management and even mixing sound for TV and online platforms.

 With this in mind, our Live Sound Engineering course has been designed for those eager to join the sector but who have no prior experience in audio.
 You’ll learn the fundamental theories and practical knowledge needed to launch your journey into the industry.

 Working in our live venue, your learning is hands-on.
 You’ll get to grips with our industry-standard equipment, putting the knowledge you gain into practice in your own time.
-By the end of the course, you’ll have mastered the skills and gained the confidence needed to set up and engineer a small to medium sized show in any given venue in which you may find yourself over the course of your career.
+By the end of the course, you’ll have mastered the skills and gained the confidence needed to set up and engineer a small to medium sized show in any given venue.

 You’ll be able to explore employment opportunities in Manchester’s thriving venue scene, PA and production companies or working with the multitude of local talent.
 Our alumni community have successfully found themselves in this position, with graduates having worked for the likes of Blossoms, Coldplay, Adele, Wigwam and many more.